marcojakob/code.makery.ch/collections/library/html-css-en-part2.md

 ## Hosting

-What do you need that our website can be viewed on the Internet?
-You need a **server** where your website is stored and an **address** (URL) so that your website can be found on the server.
+What do we need that our website can be viewed on the Internet?
+We need a **server** where our website is stored and an **address** (URL) so that our website can be found on the server.

 There are numerous services where you can rent server space.
 Such a service is called [Webhosting](http://en.wikipedia.org/wiki/Web_hosting_service).
 We will look at a few options for (free) hosting.
 If this is your first website, I recommend that you start with **BitBalloon**.